withastro/docs/TRANSLATING.md

 ### What to translate: Frontmatter

-Our pages are generated from Markdown files, in which we have frontmatter properties.
-For those not familiarized, think of them as variables that hold information about the page that we later use to specify the page's title, description, and other special data.
-Here's an example:
+Our pages are generated from Markdown files which have frontmatter properties.
+These are variables that hold information about the page (values) that we later use to specify the page's title, description, and other special data.

+Here's an example file showing the **properties** of `layout`, `title`, `description` and `i18nReady` along with their corresponding values for this page.

 ```
 ---